-On Sunday afternoons, I like to make a dish that Jeff and I can eat for lunches in the coming week.
+On Sunday afternoons, I like to make a dish that I can eat for lunches in the coming week.

 This week, it was arroz sin pollo, an inexpensive and nutritious dish that I made in the crockpot!

 Crockpot Arroz Sin Pollo Recipe

 1/2 t cumin